 Bank account reconciliation is an essential accounting process for your startup.
 Typically done once you receive your bank statement at the end of each month, this arduous task involves comparing the bank's transactions and balances with your recorded business transactions and balances.
-This process allows you to catch any errors from either your or the bank's record keeping.
+This process allows you to catch any errors from your or the bank's record keeping.

 FP&A professionals undertake the following processes to help align and measure your financial health and business strategies with your financial goals, including budgeting, forecasting, and analytics.

 For your startup to grow and scale, you'll likely need capital.
-For external funding, expertly prepared financial statements and projections can help convince investors and lenders that your business will be profitable and offer them a good return on investment.
+For external funding, expertly prepared financial statements and cash flow projections can help convince investors and lenders that your business will be profitable and offer them a good return on investment.

 2. To help in raising funding from investors or selling your business